 I will list research projects on this page.
 Both old and ongoing.
-(Updated September 6, 2015)
+(Updated August 15, 2019)

-Interests I am generally interested in language documentation and phonetics/phonology of signed languages.
+Overall I am generally interested in language documentation and phonetics/phonology of signed languages.
 I love it when my projects allow me to dig into both.
 I’m working on getting support for creating documentation for ASL video data which will then allow me to further investigate phonological alternations in ASL.

 BiBiBi Language Acquisition Study From 2006 to 2010, I worked as a research assistant then lab manager for Professor Deb Chen Pichler’s child acquisition project known as the BiBiBi project.
 “BiBiBi” stands for “bilingual, bimodal and bi-national.”
 “Bilingual” because we observe children acquiring more than one language from a very early age (often starting at birth), “bimodal” because these children are acquiring one spoken language and one signed language, “binational” because we are working with another university in another country (along with University of Connecticut).
 In our lab, we filmed a few children each week in spontaneous play sessions.
 The target language alternates each week.
 That is, one week it’ll be ASL and then the next, English.
 This longitudinal and extensive project has generated a large and rich body of data that is slowly being transcribed and analyzed.
+Site.
+Article.

 There are always other projects in the works.
 I’m interested in language documentation of ASL for example and in communicating about linguistics to the community and advocating for best practices as well as inclusion of Deaf linguists.